SoliantMike/FM-Admin-API-Tool/README.md

 Updated to support managing more than one server.
 Added scripting and buttons to open, close, pause and resume databases.
 Added support for managing connected clients, send messages and disconnect.

+Updated to work with v2 for FM 18, including multiple web publishing worker machines.

 Also added some support for managing schedules.
+Full support for schedules are still in development.

 To Do:<ul>
    <li>Add and Edit schedules</li>
 </ul>

+Version for working with FileMaker 17 servers is still available.
+Note that this version of the admin api expires in September 2019.